tupui/batman/doc/technical_documentation/visualization.rst

 .. image:: ../fig/sobol_2Dmesh.pdf

-The first and second columns of the input file must represent the x and y coordinates respectively.
+The first and second columns of the input file must represent the ``x`` and ``y`` coordinates respectively.
 Note that if the provided input file contains more than 2 columns, additional columns are considered as fonctional outputs corresponding to the mesh coordinates and additional graphs are automatically plotted.

 Options
 -------

 Several display options can be set specifically for graph on provided 2D meshes.
-A block named '2D_mesh' can be added in the 'visualization' block to specify display options related to those graphs.
+A block named ``2D_mesh`` can be added in the ``visualization`` block to specify display options related to those graphs.
 All the availavle options are listed in the following table: